cpt-max/Docs/MonoGame Compute Shader Guide.md

     StartInstanceLocation = 0,
 });
 ```
 For every draw/dispatch call variant (DrawIndexedInstanced, DrawInstanced and DispatchCompute), there's a SetData variant taking the respective argument struct as a parameter (DrawIndexedInstancedArguments, DrawInstancedArguments and DispatchComputeArguments).
-Alternatively you can also set the data using an array of uint's, just like with other buffer types.
+Alternatively, you can also set the data using an array of uint's, just like with other buffer types.

 Sometimes you want to fit multiple draw or dispatch calls into a single indirect draw buffer.
 You can use the following pattern to initialize the buffer:
 ```C#